EnricoBarbieri1997/cylinder-ransac/README.md

 - [ModelRefinementStrategy](usac/model_refinement/strategy.py)
 - [PostProcessingStrategy](usac/post_processing/strategy.py)

+## Main
+A main file (`main.py`) to run that accept a named argument `file` containing a numpy array saved in text form to use as samples for the USAC procedure

 ## Scripts
 A scripts folder containing files to generate dev points to use for testing is available.
 The available scripts can generate:
 - 2D points resembling a line with noise